 Lebanon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Lebanon who are college-educated is close to the national average for all communities of 21.84%: 20.21% of the adults in Lebanon have a bachelor's degree or advanced degree.
+In terms of college education, Lebanon is nearly on par with the US average for all cities of 21.84%: 19.18% of adults 25 and older in Lebanon have a bachelor's degree or advanced degree.

-The per capita income in Lebanon in 2010 was $23,372, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $93,488 for a family of four.
+The per capita income in Lebanon in 2010 was $23,405, which is middle income relative to Virginia and the nation.
+This equates to an annual income of $93,620 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.
+Lebanon also has one of the higher rates of people living in poverty in the nation, with 30.49% of its population below the federal poverty line.

 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lebanon include German, Irish, Scots-Irish, and Greek.

 The most common language spoken in Lebanon is English.
-Other important languages spoken here include Slavic languages and Urdu.
+Other important languages spoken here include Spanish and Portuguese.